avafinger/ov5640/readme.md

 History Log:
 * initial commit, preparing for the different boards and kernel version
 * Armbian kernel 3.4.102 - Compiling test only
+* Armbian kernel 3.4.112 - Fixed HFLip on some window sizes